src-d/blog/content/upcoming/sourced_history.md

 inbox.
-This was a controversial topic for us, on one hand we were helping developers find great teams to join, and we did this with a lot of care, always putting the individual developer first (from day one in our company we had a saying “developers first, customers second”) but on the other hand it just didn’t feel right, so we decided to stop.
+This was a controversial topic for us, on one hand we were helping developers find great teams to join, and we did this with a lot of care, always putting the individual developer first (from day one in our company we had a saying “developers first, customers second”) but on the other hand it just didn’t feel right.

 There are a lot of companies and startups that are trying to tackle the problem of “tech recruitment” and almost every company in this space treats the problem as one-directional.
 They are trying to